Explore

 And then to enjoy a fruit snack and a mid-afternoon nap time.

 Okay, first there was Once Upon A Time In The West.
 Then there was Once Upon A Time In America.
-Now, in 2003, there's Once Upon A Time In Mexico.
-And what do these films have in common?
+Then, in 2003, there's this film, Once Upon A Time In Mexico.
+Finally, in a year that I can't remember right now and don't feel like googling it, there was Once Upon a Time in Hollywood.
+And what do all these films have in common?

-Matchstick Men is a decent movie that I thought had the potential to be a really great movie.
-Mostly because the father-daughter chemistry between Nicolaus Cage's and Alison Lohman's characters worked so well and on an emotional level, seemed to flow so naturally, that for me, it became a case of an onscreen father/daughter relationship that worked too well.
-I had a hard time buying that what eventually would happened to Nick's character would've been something that his character, as a seasoned confidence man, he would've fell for in the manner that he did (if this all sounds kinda vague, it's b'cuz I fear that if I mention too much more, I'll be unable to avoid a spoiler).
+Now, for me, this is a good metaphor that fits here for this entry because there a bit of slight at hand involved.
+Because from where I'm standing, this is an example of one of those pretty good movies that I genuinely believed had the potential to be a really great movie.
+And that's the path I saw it taking when it started.
+It all has to do with the father-daughter chemistry between Nicolaus Cage and Alison Lohman that is at the very heart of this grift-driven melodrama.
+In my opinion, that was a relationship that worked so well in the manner that it unfolded, particularly on an emotional level, and which seemed to flow so naturally, that from my point of view, it became a case of an onscreen daddy/daughter relationship that worked too well.
+As a result, I had a hard time buying that what eventually would happen to Nick's character would've been something that his experience as a seasoned confidence man, would've made very difficult for him to fall for, especially in the manner that he did (I apologize if this all sounds a bit vague, but that's because I fear that if I mention too much more here, I'll be unable to avoid a spoiler).

-IMO, because of this, it made the jolt of the twist ending a bit too hard too swallow.
+Because of this, it made the jolt of the twist ending just a tiny bit too hard to swallow.
 At least, in a way that kept this otherwise worthy flim-flam effort from receiving a higher entry on this list.

 Mark Wahlberg leads a kind of an all-star cast (I say "kind of" because I don't know how much weight Seth Green and Mos Def bring to this flick in terms of star power....) in this modern version of a classic heist film.